-‘Teen Mom OG’ Catelynn Lowell and Tyler Baltierra’s Daughter Nova Sings To Her Baby Sister In New Video
+‘Teen Mom OG’ Star Catelynn Lowell and Tyler Baltierra’s Daughter Nova Sings To Her Baby Sister In New Video

 InTouch Weekly reported back in October that Nova was “thrilled” to be a big sister.
 The site posted a video that showed the little girl kissing the ultrasound photos!

 Fans met Catelynn and Tyler on their Season 1 episode of 16 and Pregnant.
-On the episode, the couple found out they were expecting a baby, however they recognized that they weren’t prepared to care for a baby.
+On the episode, the couple found out they were expecting a baby, but they recognized that they weren’t prepared to care for a baby.
 They struggled with whether or not to place their daughter for adoption or to try and raise her on their own.
 Eventually, they chose to place her for adoption.
-Catelynn gave birth to the couples second child on New Years Day 2015 and Catelynn and Tyler married later that year.
+Catelynn gave birth to the couple’s second child on New Year’s Day 2015 and Catelynn and Tyler married later that year.

 In September 2018, the couple revealed that they were expecting another baby.
 They revealed that the pregnancy was a “shock” as they weren’t planning on having another baby at the time.
 Nevertheless, both Catelynn and Tyler were excited to add another baby to their family and shared pregnancy updates with their fans on social media.